-Donald Trump Hides Boxes Of Sudafed In Desk, Photo Shows, ‘Apprentice’ Staffer Says He Ate Drug ‘Like Candy’
+Donald Trump Reportedly Hides Boxes Of Sudafed In Desk, ‘Apprentice’ Staffer Says He Ate Drug ‘Like Candy’

 During the 2016 presidential campaign, when Donald Trump was under fire for repeated, derogatory remarks about Latin American immigrants, he attempted to prove that he was not bigoted by posting on his Twitter account a photo of himself eating a “taco bowl” in his Trump Tower office on Cinco de Mayo.
-The would-be president claimed in his tweet that the “taco bowls are made in Trump Tower Grill,” further declaring “I love Hispanics!” in conclusion.
+The would-be president claimed in his tweet that the “best taco bowls are made in Trump Tower Grill,” further declaring “I love Hispanics!” in conclusion.

 But on Saturday, one sharp-eyed Twitter user noticed something else in the 41-month-old tweet.
 In the background, a desk drawer in Trump’s office is open.
 Visible inside the drawer are multiple boxes of the over-the-counter cold and sinus drug Sudafed.